-- Truncation (EQC-01) is when heavy precipitation episodes are truncated or noticeably reduced in frequency above a given threshold.
-Because there is no preceding algorithm for truncation, it is defined here as when the maximum boundary of a time series lasts for a set length of time (years).
-The maximum boundary is computed as the daily precipitation's maximum moving window value.
-Thus, based on the length of years: - Level 0: no truncation (a constant maximum boundary lasts less than 3 years). - Level 1: a constant maximum boundary lasts longer than 3 years but less than 5 years. - Level 2: a constant maximum boundary lasts more than 5 years. - Small gaps (EQC-02) can be seen as unreported precipitation events that result in a gap or a frequency reduction in values below a specific threshold.
+Truncation (EQC-01) refers to cases where extreme precipitation events are systematically missing or reduced above a certain threshold, often due to sensor or recording issues.
+Since no standard algorithm exists to detect truncation, we define it here as the condition where the maximum precipitation values in a series remain constant over a prolonged period (in years).
+To detect this, we computed a moving maximum value across the daily precipitation series.
+If this maximum remains unchanged over a predefined number of years, it is flagged as a potential truncation error.
+Thus, based on the length of years:

+- Level 0: no truncation (a constant maximum value lasts less than 3 years). - Level 1: a constant maximum value lasts longer than 3 years but less than 5 years. - Level 2: a constant maximum value lasts more than 5 years.

+Small gaps (EQC-02) can be seen as unreported precipitation events that result in a gap or a frequency reduction in values below a specific threshold.
 To define the small gaps, we calculated the total count of values in five precipitation ranges from 0-1, 1-2, 2-3, 3-4, and 4-5 mm (not including the values in the limits) for each year.
-Therefore, considering the number of years with zero counts: - Level 0: no small gaps (years with at least one value in any of the precipitation ranges). - Level 1: small gaps in at least 5 consecutive years.
+Therefore, considering the percentage of years with zero counts:

+- Level 0: no small gaps (0%; years show at least one value in any range).

+- Level 1: small gaps persist in at least 20% of consecutive years. - Level 2: small gaps extend for more than 20% of consecutive years.

-- Level 2: small gaps in more than 5 consecutive years. - Weekly cycles (EQC-03) are characterized by the occurrence of wet days that significantly differ between the days of the week.
+Weekly cycles (EQC-03) are characterized by the occurrence of wet days that significantly differ between the days of the week.
 To compute the weekly cycles, first, for each day of the week, the probability of precipitation is calculated by dividing the total number of wet days by the total counts of values.
 Later, the number of wet days is tested by a two-sided binomial test (95% confidence level).
-Based on how many days were significant, we define: - Level 0: no atypical weekly cycle (similar probability between the days of the week). - Level 1: at least two days present an atypical probability (significative test). - Level 2: more than two days present an atypical probability (significative test) or one day presents an extremely different probability (more than 10%). - Precision and rounding (EQC-04) patterns depict inconsistencies in the frequency of decimal values in the time series.
+Based on how many days were significant, we define:

+- Level 0: no atypical weekly cycle (similar probability between the days of the week). - Level 1: at least two days present an atypical probability (significant test). - Level 2: more than two days present an atypical probability (significant test) or one day presents an extremely different probability (more than 10%).

+Precision and rounding (EQC-04) patterns depict inconsistencies in the frequency of decimal values in the time series.
 As there is no absolute correct frequency of decimals, we decided to measure how similar the decimal patterns are in the time series.
 A decimal pattern is interpreted as the list of unique decimal values observed, sorted in descending order.
-In this way, the decimal pattern for each year is computed first, followed by the selection of the most dominating pattern (mode).
-Based on how much (in percentage) this dominating pattern represents the time series, we define: - Level 0: coherent precision and rounding pattern (similar decimal pattern in more than 70% of the time series). - Level 1: a similar decimal pattern in less than 70% but more than 50% of the time series. - Level 2: different decimal patterns (no dominant pattern).
+In this way, the decimal pattern for each year is computed first, followed by the selection of the most dominant pattern (mode).
+Based on how much (in percentage) this dominating pattern represents the time series, we define:

+- Level 0: coherent precision and rounding pattern (similar decimal pattern in more than 70% of the time series). - Level 1: a similar decimal pattern in less than 70% but more than 50% of the time series. - Level 2: different decimal patterns (no dominant pattern).